czrpb/workloads/README.md

 ## Solution

+The following curve is a steady load:

+* Flat

 The following are curves that are progressively steep, meaning the ramp to the desired load is steeper.
 Another way to say this is that